open-telemetry/opentelemetry-specification/specification/api-tracing.md

 Attribute values expressing a numerical value of zero or an empty string are considered meaningful and MUST be stored and passed on to span processors / exporters.
-Attribute values of `null` are considered to be not set and get discarded as if `SetAttribute` had never been called.
+Attribute values of `null` are considered to be not set and get discarded as if that `SetAttribute` call had never been made.
-If overwriting values is allowed, this results in clearing the previous value and dropping the attribute key from the set of attributes.
+As an exception to this, if overwriting of values is supported, this results in clearing the previous value and dropping the attribute key from the set of attributes.

 `null` values within arrays MUST be preserved.
 This is required for map/dictionary structures represented as two arrays with indices that are kept in sync